latimagine/statismo/CONTRIBUTING.md

 bash ./workspace/pr_init.sh
 ```

-This script would make your local repo ready.
+This script will make your local repo ready.
 It will ask for a branch name
 that should comply with the branch naming convention.

 > :warning: Check our [coding rules](#Coding-Rules) before processing the next steps!